Hammond, New York: History

-The first resident of Hammond was in Chippewa Bay, his name was William McNeil.
+The first resident of Hammond was in Chippewa Bay, named William McNeil.
 He was originally from Vermont.
-He lived in a cave which is no longer there, the spot is marked with a nearby plaque provided by the local R.T.
+He lived in a cave which is no longer there; the spot is marked with a nearby plaque provided by the local R.T.
 Elethorp Historical Society.
-A statue was carved in his honor and is located in front of the Hammond Museum, north of the Village of Hammond on state Route 37.
+A statue was carved in his honor and is located in front of the Hammond Museum, north of the Village of Hammond on State Route 37.
 The cave was covered by construction crews when a road was built to the edge of the bay.

 Population had increased by 240% by the year 1840.
-The first school house was built from 1819 to 1820.
-The first church in 1821 and the first post office in 1822.
+The first schoolhouse was built from 1819 to 1820, the first church in 1821, and the first post office in 1822.
 The log shanties with thatched roofs were replaced with frame and stone houses, many of which stand today.
 The stone houses built in the early 1800s were built by the first Scottish families immigrating to the Hammond area.